Project Engineer - Daniela Sawyer

 Why did you choose a career in STEM?

 I always had a passion for sciences.
 I loved mathematics and physics when I was younger.
 It was all about clear answers to questions and some kind of certainty that I never felt you can get from other subjects.
-At around 12 years old I fell in love with aircrafts and really wanted to know how they manage to fly.
-There was something completely liberating about flying and I wanted to know more and more about it.
+At around 12 years old, I fell in love with aircraft and really wanted to know how they manage to fly.
+There was something completely liberating about flying, and I wanted to know more and more about it.
 That led me to do a degree in aerospace engineering and the rest is history as they say!